-Future perfect and future continuous - exercise 1
+Future continuous vs. future perfect - exercise 1

-Choose the correct tense - the future continuous or future perfect?
+Choose the correct tense - future continuous or future perfect?

 In twenty years' time most people ___ the Internet.